didntchooseaname/docs.contactit.fr/my-configuration.md

 ![](Linux/images/my-configuration/desktop.webp)-

-I love simple, modern and smart things.
+:paintbrush-ruby: I love simple, modern and smart things.
 I discovered **Hyprland** few years ago and decided to give it a try on this laptop, so I searched at tutorials on youtube to see how peoples managed to install, customize it and the results.
 I land on the **Ja Kool.it**'s [youtube channel](https://www.youtube.com/@Ja.KooLit) and followed the "My Hyprland Dots v2 on Debian 13 Linux minimal using netinstaller and Debian-Hyprland install script" [video](https://www.youtube.com/watch?v=Qc4VP9JFh2Y).
 This config **blew my mind**, it worked out of the box, it was fast, responsive and eyes candy!

-But wait, you said you're on Arch right now !
+:icon-ruby: But wait, you said you're on Arch right now !
 So yes, I switched few weeks later because of the **unsustainability of the SID realease of debian**, the fact that some **core packages aren't maintained** and Ja would like to **stop the support about his configurations on debian Trixie** for the moment.

+:icon-pencil: **EDIT**: I switched to the [ML4W's dotfiles](https://gitlab.com/stephan-raabe/dotfiles), more updated, GUI to modify hyprland settings and better integrations.

 ---